Using statements and ratios to assess financial success

 Current assets are short-term liquid assets that can reasonably be converted to cash in a year.
 Current liabilities are expenses and payments due within the year.

-A ratio above 1.5 is considered ideal.
+A ratio above 1.5 is considered ideal with 1.25 being acceptable by most lenders.
 Higher suggests your money could be working harder.
-Lower than 1.0 means a farm lacks the current assets to cover short term liabilities and would require additional cash either through a cash injection or other financing.
+Lower than 1.0 means a farm lacks the current assets to cover current liabilities and would require additional cash either through an operating loan or owners’ cash injection.

 You can use your current ratio to compare against others in your sector.
 More importantly, you can track your current ratio over time to better understand changes in your operation.
-If your current ratio is declining, it’s a sign expenses are growing faster than revenues.
+If your current ratio is declining, it’s a sign your cash is getting depleted usually because expenses are higher than the revenues.

 It’s also important to use a cash flow budget to track the timing of cash inflow and outflow.
 Even with a strong current ratio, issues arise if you don’t plan.
 For example, a cash crop producer spends a lot of money on inputs before any crop is available for sale.
-The current ratio for the year may look good, but a cash flow budget will show if a cash crunch might be looming.
+The current ratio for the year may look good, but a cash flow budget will show if there is a cash deficit that they need to plan for.

 Accrual vs. cash accounting

 In cash accounting, you record income or expense only when cash is received or paid.
 Inventory is not included.
 Farmers can use the cash basis for filing income tax.
-For instance, an unsold crop doesn’t have to be considered income and purchased inputs can be used as an expense even if they are for next year’s growing season.
+For instance, any unsold crop doesn’t have to be included in income and prepaid inputs can be used as an expense even if they are for next year’s growing season.

-With accrual accounting, you record income and expenses when a sale or purchase is made, even if the money hasn't changed hands.
+With accrual accounting, you record income when it is earned and expenses when they are incurred, even if the money hasn't changed hands.
 Changes in value of all inventories, including livestock, crops and purchased inputs, form part of the income calculation.
-The actual income and expenses for the production year are matched to provide proper information for financial planning.
+The actual income and expenses for the production year are matched to provide an accurate assessment of your profitability that can then be used for financial planning.

 The accrual accounting system is the basis of support under the AgriStability business risk management program as well as some private revenue insurance offerings.

-The debt service coverage ratio (DSCR) is a similar calculation to the current ratio - it measures an operation’s ability to service debt.
-It’s one of the first indicators a lender will examine when you’re looking to borrow more money.
+The debt service ratio (DSR) is a similar calculation to the current ratio - it measures an operation’s ability to service or pay back it’s debt.
+It’s one of the first indicators a lender will examine when you’re requesting to borrow more money.

-The net income available for debt servicing is, net farm income after taxes + term interest + depreciation – drawings (living expenses).
-Or, dividends + net off-farm income.
-Depreciation (or capital cost allowance) is added back in because it isn’t a cash cost.
+The net income available for debt servicing is, net farm income after taxes + term debt interest + depreciation – owner’s drawings (living expenses)/dividends + net off-farm income.
+Depreciation (or capital cost allowance) is added back in because it is not a cash cost.

-Debt service includes all debt obligations due in a year, including short-term debt and the current portion of long-term debt that will be due, including interest.
+Debt service includes all debt obligations due in a year, including short-term debt and the current year’s principal payments of long-term debt that will be paid, including interest.

-As with the current ratio, a DSCR of 1.5 is considered healthy, while a ratio below 1.0 indicates a difficulty in servicing debt.
-Remember, cash is king, and a cash flow budget is important even with a healthy current ratio or debt service coverage ratio.
+As with the current ratio, a DSR of 1.5 is considered healthy, while a ratio below 1.0 indicates a difficulty in servicing debt because the operation is not generating enough cashflow.
+Remember, cash is king, and a cash flow budget can highlight issues even with a healthy current ratio or debt service coverage ratio.

 Debt-to-asset and debt-to-equity ratios